spidervn/subtitle_manupilation/design/SOLUTION.md

 We create an output array.
 Each element of output array is the a SubTitleLine.

 	S1) Initialize the output array as an empty array.
 	S2) Incrementally build the output array by looping through each element of marked_array.
+		For each element E: We have two choice, append E to the output array, or concat E with the last element of output array.
+To determine which choice would be used, we check the value of E and use a half_flag.
+If half_flag = 0.5, it means that the last element of output array is building, and we should use the choice 2.
+If half_flag = 0, it means that the last element of output array has been completely constructed, and it is time to append new value to output array (choice 1).

+		The initial value of half_flag is 0.
-		For each element E:
+		For each element E of marked array - do do these checks: if half_flag = 0:
-			If E.content.trim().endsWidth(".")
+				Append E to output array.
+				Update value of half_flag to 0.5, to indicate that the newly element is building. if half_flag = 0.5:
+				If E.content.trim().endsWidth(".") or E is the last element of input, then we do:
+					Concat E into the last element of output by: concat E.content to last element.content
+							last_element.toTime = E.toTime
+					Update half_flag = 0, to indicate that the last value of output array has been completely built.
+				If !E.content.trim().endsWith(".") or E is not the last element, then we do:
-				=> Concat E into the last element of output.
+					Concat E into the last element of output by: concat E.content to last element.content
-			If !E.content.trim().endsWith(".")
-				Append a new element to output array.
-				Append a new element to output array.

-To group subtitles by sentences, we just simply go through the marked_array from start to end.
-The solution is that we call a
+							last_element.toTime = E.toTime

+Solution_03)
+For effective grouping sentences by blocking time.
+Firstly, we do the solution_02 to convert raw subtitle data into Subtitle data by sentences.

+We call that is the input array.
+Then we do a procedure for grouping.
+Loop through the input array.
+	For each element E.